Soconusco: Spanish Conquest

 The first Spanish arrived in the area in 1522.
 According to chronicler Bernal Díaz del Castillo the area had a native population of about 15,000 inhabitants although other estimates have put that number as high as 75,000 in the 1520s.
 Pedro de Alvarado is credited with the conquest of the Soconusco as he headed down into Central America from the Spanish stronghold in southern Veracruz in 1524.
 The conquest caused a steady depopulation of the area with the disappearance of much of the native population either from migration out of the area or death from the diseases that the Europeans had brought with them.

 Soconusco was declared a province by the Spanish Crown in 1526, with its original extension down into what is now Guatemala.
 Its first governor was Pedro de Montejo Sr. as part of Chiapas.
 That lasted only a short time after which it was governed from Mexico City.
 In the late 16th century Miguel de Cervantes, future author of Don Quixote, requested from the Spanish king the right to govern Soconusco because of its well-known cacao.

 The first evangelists came to the area in 1545, sent by Bartolomé de las Casas.
 These monks were Dominicans, who divided the area into six parishes.
-Soconusco was originally under the religious jurisdiction of Tlaxcala before it was moved to that to Guatemala.
+Soconusco was originally under the religious jurisdiction of Tlaxcala before it was moved to that of Guatemala.
 In 1538, the pope created the bishopric of Chiapas, part of which was Soconusco.